-The day of departure my heart was heavy and I prayed and asked the Lord to be with him and to comfort and protect him.
-I also added, from a mothers heart grieving with recent loss, to give Alexx a hug for me.
+On the day of departure, my heart was heavy and I prayed for the Lord to be with him and to comfort and protect him.
+I also added, from a mother’s heart grieving with loss, to give Alexx a hug for me.
 I requested that every now and then, could I be given a sign that he was occasionally looking down on us while he waited for us to join him.
-I even suggested the sign be a heart shaped cloud or even an X. I chuckled as I remember how proud Alexx was about having two x’s in his name.
+I even suggested the sign be a heart-shaped cloud or even an X. I chuckled as I remember how proud Alexx was about having two x’s in his name.

 My oldest son went on his trip and all went well.
-The day after he departed my heart was still heavy.
-As I drove to work I wasn’t really paying attention to anything but the road in front of me when I was suddenly startled.
+The day after he departed my heart still felt heavy.
+As I drove to work I wasn’t really paying attention to anything but the road in front of me.
+I was suddenly startled.
 The radio became especially loud and the announcer said “It’s the strangest thing.
 It’s like two planes have crossed in the sky and there’s a giant X over the city!”
-Just as I heard that, the road I was driving came into a clearing.
+Suddenly, the road I was driving came into a clearing.
 As I looked up at the sky I could see a perfect X.

-The other day as I felt discouraged, I was awed by how the God of the universe cared enough about me to lift my spirit.
-Oh I know some will think it’s all a coincidence, and just about flight patterns….
+I am awed by how the God of the universe cares enough about me to extend His comfort and lift my spirit.

-Despite my encouragement from the Lord, I remained a bit heavyhearted.
+Despite encouragement, I have struggled with moments of heavyheartedness.
 Only a snippet of the latest news can often be heartbreaking.
 Even more heartbreaking is the reality that the many individuals listed in news stories as having died, may not have known Jesus as their savior.

-We had a guest speaker at church this last weekend.
-He taught on John 3:16.
-Remember the scripture on the label on the balloons?!?
+A guest speaker at church taught on John 3:16 last weekend.
+Alexx’s favorite verse.
 Throughout the teaching, sweet memories went through my mind.
 My son did not let cancer defeat him.
-He often professed that God would heal him stating that either his life would continue on earth, or he would be healed in heaven as there was no cancer in heaven.
+He often professed that God would heal him, stating that either his life would continue on earth or he would be healed in heaven as there was no cancer in heaven.
 He displayed amazing faith.
 He shared his love for Jesus with clear simplicity.

 My God is good!
-My God is a promise keeper!!
-My God answers prayers!!!
+He is a God of Comfort!